-Moved by their story, designer Claire Jones, owner of Claire Jones Landscapes, Sparks, Md., decided to center the garden around a healing labyrinth, a single non-branching path that winds to a special meditative space.
+Moved by their story, designer Claire Jones, owner of Claire Jones Landscapes in Sparks, Maryland, decided to center the garden around a healing labyrinth, a single, non-branching path that winds to a special meditative space.
 “It is all about the journey to the center of the labyrinth, and a traveler is to walk it with intent and purpose.
 The path taken is for personal, psychological, and spiritual transformation,” she says.

 The site chosen for the labyrinth was a small, secluded glade at the bottom of a slope in a grassy area.
 Because Jones was working within a confined space, she chose a contemporary medieval design for the labyrinth, which has five circuits.
 “It gives you a greater-length journey in a smaller space,” she says.
 “Old examples of these medieval designs are found on the floors of cathedrals in Europe.
 I ordered a template of the design preprinted on white landscape cloth online, as the design had to be installed precisely in stone.”

 Since the site was on a slope, Jones built a retaining wall into the hillside using large boulders of Pennsylvania field stone.
 She used a dry-laid technique to install the large boulders, arranging them in a curve to embrace the area of the labyrinth and create a special enclosed space.
 Large field stone steps placed in the hillside lead from the upper area down to the labyrinth.

 Once the wall was complete, the flat area for the labyrinth was graded level.
 “The most important part of the job was getting the base properly prepared and power tamped so that the stones would not shift,” says Jones.
 “The base was composed of tamped soil, tamped gravel, black landscape cloth, and topped off with the template for placement of the stones.”